 Most pet parents know that chocolate is poisonous for dogs, but is it the same for cats?
 Can cats eat small amounts of chocolate?
 What are the signs of chocolate toxicity?
 Well, you’ll find all the answers you need here.

 There are many foods loved by humans that are not acceptable for cats to consume.
-Chocolate is one of them.
+Chocolate is one of them – chocolate is toxic to cats.
 This article informs about the dangers of chocolate within cat nutrition.

 Dangers of Cats Eating Chocolate

 Chocolate contains caffeine and theobromine which can both be detrimental to your cat’s health if consumed, even in small quantities.
-While dogs are more likely to find your hidden stash of chocolates and guzzle down the lot, cats can also develop a taste for sweet treats.
+While dogs are more likely to find your hidden stash of chocolates and guzzle down the lot, cats can also develop a taste for your chocolate.

-Theobromine is metabolized in the human body when digested but this does not happen with dogs or cats.
-A toxic build-up can occur with serious cases resulting in liver failure.
+So why is it that humans can eat chocolate, but cats can’t?
+One of chocolate’s components, theobromine, is metabolized in the human body when digested but this does not happen with dogs or cats.
+When your cat eats chocolate, they simply can’t digest it.
+Worse than that, chocolate can create a toxic build-up with serious cases resulting in liver failure.
 The amount of chocolate that will cause problems for your cat differs from animal to animal.
-Things like age, metabolism, and size will all play a role in the effects.
-Dark chocolate is also more harmful than milk or white chocolate, as it has a far higher theobromine content.
+Their age, metabolism and size will all play a role.

 Signs of Chocolate Toxicity in Cats